Subcutaneous mite. Subcutaneous mite (skin scabies) - skin diseases - this is interesting - guinea pig nursery "Profik" Water mite

 • four pairs of legs;

-• a rounded body, which consists of an abdomen connected to a small head;
+• a rounded body that consists of an abdomen connected to a small head;

-The body is bright, often painted bright yellow or red.
+The body is bright, often colored bright yellow or red.
 Some individuals are decorated with ornaments.
-Their large aggregations are easy to spot.
-The jaws are very developed, the leg tentacles are equipped with hooks or bristles - they help to move through the water.
+Their large concentrations are easy to spot.
+The jaws are very developed, the tentacles are equipped with hooks or bristles - they help move through the water.
 They have two or four eyes.
-Scientists are sure that these little creatures have excellent eyesight, which allows them to easily navigate in troubled waters.
+Scientists are confident that these small creatures have excellent vision, which allows them to easily navigate in muddy water.

 Habitat